-- When the weather turns really hot or really cold.
+- When the weather rapidly turns really hot or really cold.
 You will notice your plant turning red or changing colors during the hot summer months and cold winter months.

 - When the plant is not well fed.
 When you do not feed or fertilize your plant regularly, you will notice the color changes in your plant.

 - When the plant is in poor soil.
-Along with not fertilizing regularly, when your plant is sitting in infertile soil or soil that is not rich in nutrients, you will see these color changes more.
+Along with not fertilizing regularly, when your plant is sitting in infertile soil or soil that is not rich in nutrients, you will see these color changes once again.

 Why Do Succulents Change Colors Under Stress?

-On the other hand, reddish tints on succulents’ leaves and stems could be a sign of an insect infestation such as spider mites, which leave red marks on the plant.
-The leaves would also appear misshapen, which signals something is wrong with the plant.
-We can call this ‘bad stress’ because the plant is actually being harmed and you need to take immediate action to save the plant.
+Keep in mind that reddish tints on succulents’ leaves and stems could be a sign of an insect infestation such as spider mites, leaving red marks on the plant.
+The leaves would also appear warped, which signals something is wrong with the plant.
+We will call this ‘bad stress’ because the plant is actually being damaged and you need to take immediate action to save it.